January 12, 2024

 Here are some reasons why you’ll love Kota:

-This means the full cost of the policy, before any tax relief, gets added to your taxable income.
+This means the full cost of the policy, before any tax relief, gets added to your employee’s taxable income.

 For example:

-Essentially, for tax purposes, it's like you're earning an extra €1,200.
+For tax purposes, it's like your employees are earning an extra €1,200.

 The good news?

-You can claim the medical insurance relief from Revenue as annual tax credits (aka Employee Tax Credit) at 20% of the gross premium.
+Your employees can claim the medical insurance relief from Revenue as annual tax credits (aka Employee Tax Credit) at 20% of the gross premium.

 The Irish government taxes employees as a percentage of their gross income (salary + all taxable benefits like employer-funded health insurance), applying a 20% rate up to a standard rate cut-off point and a 40% higher rate above that threshold.
-The Irish government has raised the standard income tax rate cut-off point to €42,000 in the 2024 budget, up from €40,000 in 2023.
+The Irish government has raised the standard income tax rate cut-off point to €44,000 in the 2025 budget, up from €42,000 in 2024.

 Here are three frequently asked questions to enhance your understanding of BIK on health insurance: